-I can’t have him and it doesn’t matter why because sometimes the lessons we walk away with are those defining moments in life, worth framing.
+I can’t have him and it doesn’t matter why because sometimes the lessons we walk away with are the defining moments, worth framing.

 Life doesn’t read like a deep and transfixing novel, thick with plot and pinnacle.
 We have collectively placed milestones such as college, marriage, children and retirement to fill our lives with purpose and direction but the truth is that an entire life can rarely be framed to portray the complex beauty found in the works of Homer, Shakespeare or Jane Austen.